performant-software/Neatline/docs/neatline-stylesheets.md

     - `map-focus`
     - `map-zoom`

-## Rationale: Why should I use stylesheets?
+## Rationale: Why use stylesheets?

 Neatline 2.0 makes it possible to work with _really_ large collections of records - as many as about 1,000,000 in a single exhibit.
 That level of scalability is liberating, but it also introduces some interesting new content management challenges.
 If the map can _display_ that many records, there also need to be new tools that make it possible to effectively update and maintain content at that scale.